mamagoooot/STORY_wren-kellan/README.md

 **Wren:** “Weird first kiss setup.”
 **Kellan:** “You’re ruining my life.”
 **Wren:** “You’re welcome.”

+**Setting:** Same safehouse, next day.
+Quiet tension builds.

+Wren explores.
+Slowly.
+Her shoulder aches like hell, but she keeps moving.

+The kitchen’s empty except for protein bars, sterile utensils, bottled water.
+The bathroom has no mirror.
+Every corner has the sense of temporary occupation—a place meant to be used, not lived in.

+She finds a drawer with medical tape, gauze, scissors.
+She pockets the scissors.

+She finds a fire extinguisher.
+Marks where it hangs.

+She opens her camera bag.
+The photos are gone.
+Every card wiped.
+Every backup corrupted.

+He’s sitting at the small table when she comes out of the room.
+Reading.
+Like he has all the time in the world.

+“Looking for something?”

+“Privacy,” she snaps.

+He nods once.
+Doesn’t move.
+She stands there a long second before sitting across from him.
+The silence stretches.

+“So.
+Are you going to tell me your name?”

+“No.”

+“Fine.
+I’ll call you Lord Zorro.”

+That earns her the smallest flicker of a smile.
+Not kind.
+Just… amused.

+“You don’t get to name the man who’s deciding whether to put a bullet in your head.”

+“Maybe I name you to make it easier when I stab you with my eyebrow scissors in your sleep.”

+“You found those fast.”

+He closes the book.

+“Don’t run.
+Not yet.
+You’ll tear the stitches.”

+She doesn’t answer.
+But she watches him.
+This time—really watches.
+She needs to learn him before he finishes learning her.

 **SafeHouse 2. 🏞️ Remote Cabin – “Snowed-In & Tense”**
 - **Location**: Off-grid forest or mountain hideout.